 Binance is one of the best-known crypto-exchanges, the platform is under constant development and has experienced enormous growth due to a steadily increasing number of users.
 It allows you to trade a variety of cryptocurrencies, and new ones are always coming.
-Binance has launched their own coin, BNB.
+Binance has launched its own coin, BNB.

 Binance was founded in July 2017 by a few entrepreneurs under the leadership of Changpeng Zhao (see for example this interview with Bloomberg).
 Originally, Binance had its headquarters in China, but after the country had imposed restrictions on cryptocurrencies, the company moved to Hong Kong and Tokyo.
-It is now present in many other countries, and services customers from over 180 nations.
+It is now present in many other countries and services customers from over 180 nations.

 Binance is not a traditional regulated exchange/trading platform, which is important to keep an eye on, as you don’t get the same level of investor protection as you would get by trading via traditional trading platforms or a bank that is subject to strict financial regulations.